 A WV State Campground is planned for the hump dividing each branch of Twin Creek (so named in honor of my twin daughters).
 Make your campsite reservations now as it should be quite a show from below.

 Leaving the viaduct, our train passes scenery in progress.
-Shallow but vertical, and a chin height.
-I never tire of watching trains lean into the curve up close and personal.
+Shallow but vertical, and at chin height.
+Grin.

 Seen from the riverbed, it's not hard to see why crews call this "Georgeous Gorge".